Singapore Permanent Residence Scheme for Singapore Work Pass Holders

 Step 2: Think about your chances of approval

 Besides the type of employment pass you hold and how long you have been working in Singapore, there are other factors that are also taken into consideration by the authorities when reviewing your PR application.
 These include:

 - Your physical stay in Singapore.
-The longer your physical stay in Singapore, the more the authorities will be convinced that you plan to reside in Singapore permanently.
+The longer your physical stay in Singapore, the more the authorities are convinced that you plan to reside in Singapore permanently.

-- Your employment background and the stability of your job
+- Your employment background and stability of your job

 - Credentials of your employer (the more established the company, the better)